borealbirds/lhreg/README.md

 A package to reproduce analysis from a manuscript.

-Here is how to grap the package:
+Here is how to grab the package:

 ```R
 devtools::install_github("borealbirds/lhreg")